Return to Blog Homepage

 The two quantitative elements of your application are your LSAT score and your GPA: the higher your LSAT score the more likely you are to get into any particular law school.
 It’s basic math!

-Using the LSAC’s admissions calculator tool above you can see that your chances of getting into any major law school increase significantly just with a 5-point increase.
-Blueprint LSAT students experience score increases of 11-points on average — by enrolling in an online course or signing up for classroom instruction you can transform your LSAT score, making the crucial difference between acceptance and rejection for your top choices.
+Using the LSAC’s admissions calculator tool can help you see how your chances of getting into any major law school increase significantly just with a 5-point increase.
+Blueprint LSAT students experience score increases of 15 points on average — if that’s not enough motivation to increase your score, we’re not sure what is!

-Because it’s recommended to submit law school applications by November 1st you should sign up for a test date in the summer or before to know where to focus your attention during the application process.
-Waiting until later to take the test will make the admissions process unnecessarily stressful.
+The key to a good LSAT score is undoubtedly having enough time to prepare for it without feeling rushed.
+Since it’s recommended to submit law school applications by November, you should sign up for a test date in the summer or earlier.
+Waiting until later to take the test will make the admissions process unnecessarily stressful because you’re worrying about LSAT prep and your law school application.

 Worried about law schools weighing your lowest LSAT score?
-In 2006, the American Bar Association changed it’s requirements from schools reporting their students’ average LSAT scores to schools reporting only their students’ highest LSAT scores.
-Meaning schools will only take your highest LSAT score into consideration, despite what many people say.
+In 2006, the American Bar Association changed its requirements from schools reporting their students’ average LSAT scores to schools reporting only their students’ highest LSAT scores.
+Meaning schools will only take your highest LSAT score into consideration, which is good news if you’re considering retaking the LSAT.

 Do Your Research